Current Show:

 Hear an exclusive interview with Dr Ricardo Lemos de Figueiredo from the Bristol Zoo Project as we discuss the incredible conservation work they’re undertaking in the Philippines off the back of the birth of a Philippine Spotted Deer fawn at the BZP in Bristol.
 Also hear how fossilised fish vomit discovered in Denmark could be improving our understanding of ancient fish predators, and tune in to find out how a humpback whale was rescued from entanglement in fishing nets in Scotland.

-Eclipses On-Demand and Tumour-Detecting Lizard Spit – Monday 9th December 2024
+Eclipses On-Demand, Brain Microbiomes and Tumour-Detecting Lizard Spit – Monday 9th December 2024

 Join myself and my guests in this episode to explore how lizard spit could be harnessed to locate and detect pancreatic cancer, how the brain microbiome could indicate dementia and to hear about the launch of two satellites that will allow scientists to create eclipses on-demand!
 Plus hear a clip from the PaddlePod!